-- Set your default proxy setting to tell Ghost which IPs you want to use when opening new tabs, Sessions or Projects.
+- Set your "Auto Assign" behavior to tell Ghost Browser how your want your proxies to be assigned when opening new tabs, Identities or Workspaces.

-- Freely change the proxy address for any Project, Session or tab to override the defaults whenever you want.
+- Freely change the proxy address for any Workspace, Identity or tab to override the defaults whenever you want.

-- Whenever you revisit a Project, Ghost Browser will load each tab through the proxy you set it to use!
+- Whenever you revisit a Workspace, Ghost Browser will load each tab through the proxy you set it to use!

 Yes, it's that awesome!

 This can be used to keep online profiles truly separate.
 SEOs and agencies that do social media management for clients have needed to do this forever.
-And now it’s easier than ever.
-It’s also great if you need to manage multiple Facebook accounts, log into multiple Twitter accounts or Instagram accounts for clients that live in other countries.
+And now it's easier than ever.
+It's also great if you need to test international web sites manage multiple Facebook accounts, log into multiple Twitter accounts or Instagram accounts for clients that live in other countries.
 No more annoying authentication issues!